 As a busy neighbourhood branch, Bayview is undersized to adequately serve its current population of 47,532 residents and projected population growth associated with current and new development in the area.
-This project reflects the construction of a 12,000 square foot library on City-owned land to relocate an existing 6,333 square foot leased facility.
-This project is 53% funded from non-debt sources.
+This project reflects the construction of a 12,000 square foot library on City owned land to relocate an existing 6,333 square foot leased facility.
+This project is 56% funded from non-debt sources.
 The new branch is expected to be located in a joint-use facility with Parks, Forestry and Recreation and a daycare.
+Funding for the acquisition of City land and parking spaces is not included in the budget for this project.

-St. Lawrence Branch
+St. Lawrence Branch (First Parliament Site)

-This project is for the design and construction of a 25,000 square foot district library on City-owned property at the site of the former First Parliament at the South West corner of Parliament St. and Front St. and replacing the existing St. Lawrence neighbourhood library at 171 Front St. East.
-Council approved the relocation of the St. Lawrence branch to the First Parliament site at its meeting on February 20 and 21, 2013.
+This project is for the design and construction of a 25,000 square foot district library on City owned property at the site of the former First Parliament at the south-west corner of Parliament St. and Front St. and replacing the existing St. Lawrence neighbourhood library at 171 Front St. East.
+Council approved the relocation of the St. Lawrence Branch to the First Parliament site at its meeting on February 20 and 21, 2013.
 This project is necessary to provide library service to this high growth community.
 The new West Don Lands, Lower Don Lands and East Bayfront communities will bring approximately 34,000 residents to the area as well as schools, recreation centres and businesses in addition to the current St. Lawrence population of 17,484.
-Initially, the current St. Lawrence branch will serve these communities but as they are built out and new development continues in the St Lawrence area the current branch will not be able to adequately serve the East Waterfront communities.
+Initially, the current St. Lawrence Branch will serve these communities, but as they are built out and new development continues in the St. Lawrence area, the current branch will not be able to adequately serve the East Waterfront communities.
 Further population growth in the area is expected as well with the future Waterfront development in the Port Lands.
-This project is 68% funded from non-debt sources.
+This project is 76% funded from non-debt sources.
 The participation of other potential partners may affect the scope and timing of this project.
+Subject to Board approval of the July 28, 2014 Board Budget Committee recommendation, the business case for this project will be updated to specify that no further debt funding allocation for the Library will be committed to acquire City owned land and to remediate the soil at the First Parliament site without explicit Board approval.